 Saint Pierre and Saint Paul – The historic center of Bordeaux

 The neighborhoods are bounded by the Opera of Bordeaux from the north and rue Victor Hugo from the South.
 Going east you can enjoy a pleasant stroll on the gorgeous promenade of the Garonne River.
-The western border of the historic center is marked by rue Sainte Catherine, the longest pedestrian shopping street in Europe hosting all the main retail stores as well as several smaller boutiques.
+The western border of the historic center is marked by rue Sainte Catherine.
+This is the longest pedestrian shopping street in Europe home to all the main retail stores as well as several smaller boutiques.

 You can find plenty of Airbnb apartments in this area but they will usually be more expensive.
 Also, you should know that some of the streets can be a bit noisy at night.

 There are lots of little hotels in this touristy area.
-If you’re looking for something very simple but with good value for money I recommend staying at Hôtel Acanthe.
+If you’re looking for something very simple but with good value for money I recommend staying at Hotel Bleu de Mer (Hôtel Acanthe).
 Another good option is the Quality hotel, which is a very nice 3- star hotel.

 You can see more recommendations for hotels in the Saint Pierre district in my post about the best places to stay in Bordeaux.

-Pey Berland and Meriadeck – the administrative district of Bordeaux
+Pey Berland and Meriadeck – the shopping and administrative district of Bordeaux

 Quinconces and Triangle d’Or – The fancy area of Bordeaux

-To the north of the historic center, we find the Triangle d’Or district, where the architecture mostly dates back to the 18th century.
-You’ll immediately notice the contrast in scenery coming from the narrow paved streets of old Bordeaux to the wide boulevards and elegant facades of the Triangle d’Or.
+To the north of the historic center, we find the Triangle d’Or district, where the houses mostly date back to the 18th century.
+As you walk from the narrow streets of old Bordeaux towards the wide boulevards of Trainge d’Or you can instantly see the contrast in scenery.
 This is the fancy part of Bordeaux, abundant with luxury boutiques and some of the best chocolatiers in Bordeaux.

-This district is home to the more fancy and prestigious hotels.
+This district is home to the more fancy and prestigious hotels and apartments.
+This stunning apartment is located on the Cours de l’Intendance, less than five minutes walk from the Opera of Bordeaux.
 Hôtel de Sèze is a beautiful 4-star hotel that also has a Spa.
-Another option would be the very popular Le Boutique Hotel.
-They have a few very chic rooms and a great bar where they offer wine tastings (you can read more about it here).
+Another option would be the very popular Le Boutique Hotel, which also has a wine bar where they organize wine tastings.

 Chartrons – the posh area of Bordeaux

-The Chartrons district, neighboring esplanade des Quinconces, starts the northern part of Bordeaux.
-It’s quite a big district but the more interesting part of it lies next to the riverfront and around the long rue Notre Dame, one of the poshest streets in Bordeaux.
-This central street and the little ones surrounding it are full of excellent restaurants, trendy boutiques and antique shops.
+The Chartrons district is located to the north of Place de Quinconces.
+It’s quite a big district but the more interesting part of it lies next to the riverfront and around the long rue Notre Dame.
+It’s the posh part of Bordeaux, teeming with excellent restaurants, trendy boutiques, and antique shops.

 Saint Michel, Saint Croix and Victoire – the Cosmopolitan areas of Bordeaux